huggingface/text-generation-inference/docs/source/basic_tutorials/consuming_tgi.md

 ## Inference Client

-`huggingface-hub` is a Python library to interact and manage repositories and endpoints on Hugging Face Hub. `InferenceClient` is a class that lets users interact with models on Hugging Face Hub and Hugging Face models served by any TGI endpoint.
-Once you start the TGI server, simply instantiate `InferenceClient()` with the URL to endpoint serving the model.
+[`huggingface-hub`](https://huggingface.co/docs/huggingface_hub/main/en/index) is a Python library to interact with and manage repositories and endpoints on Hugging Face Hub. [`~huggingface_hub.InferenceClient`] is a class that lets users interact with models on Hugging Face Hub and Hugging Face models served by any TGI endpoint.
+Once you start the TGI server, instantiate `InferenceClient()` with the URL to the endpoint serving the model.
 You can then call `text_generation()` to hit the endpoint through Python.

 ```python
 from huggingface_hub import InferenceClient